 Kathy Lo-Pinto on Living Your Passion and Fulfilling Dreams

 Kathy Lo-Pinto trained to become an accountant, but was always considered a stay-at-home mom.
 So, she started network marketing.
-Her story.
+Her story is below in our exclusive interview.

 Thank you so much for this interview, Kathy!
 I’m curious to know more about you, so let’s get started!